 He married LeAnne Rupprecht at the beginning of his Air Force career in 1987 and he credits her with helping to expand his opportunities on bases in Spain, the Eastern U. S., Texas, Nevada, and almost anywhere a runway beckoned.

-Acknowledgments: This biography written by John Notabartolo with editorial additions by Maryann Ramos and submitted the PA History Society in March, 2020.
+Acknowledgments: This biography written by Maryann Ramos, MPH, PA-C Emeritus, with assistance from John V. Notabaraolo , DMSc, PA-C, and was submitted to the PA History Society in March, 2020.
 All photographs are courtesy of Dr. Notabartolo.